Numerical Computing with Python and Numpy

 yield_of_apples = w1 * temperature + w2 * rainfall + w3 * humidity

 We're expressing the yield of apples as a weighted sum of the temperature, rainfall and humidity.
+Obviously, this is an approximation, since the actual relation may not necessarily be linear.
+But a simple linear model like this often works well in practice.

 Based on some statical analysis of historical data, we might we able to come up with reasonable values for the weights